 Music is deeply embedded in many forms of individual and cultural identity.
 This upper-level seminar examines the relationship of music to notions of cultural rights and human rights.
 Using case studies from a variety of music cultures, we will explore topics such as music censorship, music and warfare, music and disability, and music and AIDS awareness, among others.
-Engaging with literature from ethnomusicology, anthropology, and other social sciences we will explore the following questions: What roles does music and related forms of expressive culture play in notions of human rights?
+Engaging with literature from ethnomusicology, anthropology and other social sciences we will explore the following questions: What roles do music and related forms of expressive culture play in notions of human rights?
 Who owns music?
 Who has the right to transform music?
-What are the artistic, political, and economic reasons for these transformations?
+What are the artistic, political and economic reasons for these transformations?
 What are their implications?
 What constitutes a cultural-rights violation?
 What role, if any, should regulatory agencies have with regard to monitoring cultural rights?
-Prerequisite: permission of instructor and ANTH 113 or MUSC 102 or MUSC 103.
+This course is the same as MUSC 310D.
+Prerequisite: ANTH 113 or MUSC 102 or 107 and permission of instructor.